When you think of ‘digital marketing,’ what comes to mind?

 Now that we’ve discussed the importance of developing a strong and scalable foundation, as well as the need for campaigns and goals that have the right blend of intensity and focus, it’s time to get into the good stuff.

-While it might be easier to be successful with marketing if you have a large budget, the constraints of a smaller budget can force you to emphasize the right principles.
+While it might be easier to be successful with marketing if you have a large online marketing budget, the constraints of a smaller budget can force you to emphasize the right principles.
 It basically takes away all of your crutches and forces you to get to work.
 And with that being said, here are a few specific tips you can use to generate more with less: